liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

         <param-value>4096</param-value>
     </context-param>

-Alternatively, the `com.liferay.faces.bridge.resourceBufferSize` value can be specified on a portlet-by-portlet basis in the `WEB-INF/portlet.xml` descriptor.
+Alternatively, you can specify the `com.liferay.faces.bridge.resourceBufferSize` value on a portlet-by-portlet basis in the `WEB-INF/portlet.xml` descriptor.

-#### Distincted Request Scoped Managed Beans [](id=distincted-request-scoped-managed-beans-liferay-portal-6-2-dev-guide-04-en)
+#### Configuring Distinct Request Scoped Managed Beans [](id=distinct-request-scoped-managed-beans-liferay-portal-6-2-dev-guide-en)

-Liferay Portal provides the ability for developers to specify whether or not request attributes are shared among portlets by specifying the private-request-attributes option in the `WEB-INF/liferay-portlet.xml` descriptor.
-The default value of this option is true, meaning that request attributes are NOT shared among portlets.
+Liferay Portal provides you with the ability to specify whether or not request attributes are shared among portlets, by specifying the `<private-request-attributes>` option in the `WEB-INF/liferay-portlet.xml` descriptor.
+The default value of this option is `true`, meaning that request attributes are NOT shared among portlets.

     <liferay-portlet-app>